 #2 – Be sure to keep enough leaves on your cutting so that it can perform photosynthesis.

-You don’t want it to have to support a lot of big, showy leaves, but keep at least a couple of medium sized leaves in place so the cutting can benefit from sunlight.
+You don’t want it to support many large, showy leaves, but keep at least a couple of medium-sized leaves in place so the cutting can benefit from sunlight.

 #3 – Your cutting needs more leaves in the wintertime than in the summertime.